-Imagine you’ve just had some dental work done.
+Imagine you’ve just had done some dental implants in Chicago.
 Your deadened nerves make your mouth droop on one side.
 You’re drooling, but you don’t know you’re drooling because you can’t feel your face.
 Your tongue feels like it doesn’t quite fit in your mouth.
+For more tips, you can refer to this site.

 And then, the phone rings.
 Someone’s calling about that job you’ve had your eye on, or the hard-to-reach medical billing department has just one more question to resolve the expensive mistake on your statement.
 You try to respond.
 You carefully coordinate your mouth muscles, but it’s useless.
 As much as you try to form words, they just don’t come out right.
 After a few tries, you start to sense frustration in the voice on the other end.
 The other person makes a snide comment before giving up and hanging up.